sovietspaceship/BSDP-Overlay/README.md

 To use this overlay, add a Browser source to the Scene tab in OBS and set URL to overlay/index.html with the appropriate query params, e.g. `file:///whatever/BSDP-Overlay/overlay/index.html?scoresaberPlayerId=111111&bgColor=FF0&textColor=FF0`.
 No custom CSS needed.

-Required the [DataPuller](https://github.com/kOFReadie/BSDataPuller) Beat Saber mod by [kOFReadie](https://github.com/kOFReadie) (check ModAssistant or download from https://github.com/kOFReadie/BSDataPuller/releases)
+Requires the [DataPuller](https://github.com/kOFReadie/BSDataPuller) Beat Saber mod by [kOFReadie](https://github.com/kOFReadie) (check ModAssistant or download from https://github.com/kOFReadie/BSDataPuller/releases)

 # Query Parameters